gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

  - In the Gradient GUI, create a Project with a name, e.g., Gradient Boosted Trees and AutoML
  - Within the project, create a Notebook with the following settings:
-   - Name = Gradient Boosted Trees and AutoML (or any allowed name)
    - Don't select any of the boxes under Select a runtime
    - Select a machine = C4 [1]
    - Public/private = set to preferred option